itsnikhil/blog/content/posts/mastering-concurrency-in-go.md

 ## Concurrency in go

 If you are not taking advantage of goroutines then ask yourself why not?
 I mean why don't you want your code to go faaassstttt?
-While there are a log of cases where sequential execution of code is important, here we really cannot do anything but there are some situations where we could take advantage of concurrency but uncontrolled concurrency is harmful.
+While there are a lot of cases where sequential execution of code is important, here we really cannot do anything but there are some situations where we could take advantage of concurrency but uncontrolled concurrency is harmful.
 For example: Making multiple concurrent API requests might get you in trouble of getting rate limited HTTP 429 - Too Many Requests.
 Luck you, even in such cases we can take advantage of language features like channels and use it's properties to limit concurrency.

-In this post, I have share 2 different ways of handling concurrency
+In this post, I have shared 2 different ways of handling concurrency

 ### Uncontrolled concurrency